borneo-iot/docs.borneoiot.com/hardwares/xiaoc3/index.md

 idf.py monitor # view firmware logs
 ```

-After these steps you can connect the module with our mobile app.
+After flashing you can connect the module with our mobile app.

+### Use the web-based flasher (recommended for quick tests)

+If you don't want to set up the ESP-IDF toolchain locally, use our WebSerial-based open-source flasher at https://flasher.borneoiot.com.
+It runs in your browser and communicates with the XIAO-ESP32C3 over USB.

+The web flasher is ideal for quick testing and for users who prefer not to install the full ESP-IDF toolchain.